 1971 - Lewis-Clark State College (LCSC)

-In addition to its on-campus educational opportunities, LCSC offers instructional programs in Coeur d’Alene and at outreach centers located in Grangeville and Orofino.
+In addition to its on-campus educational opportunities, LCSC offers instructional programs in Coeur d’Alene, at outreach centers located in Grangeville and Orofino, and online.
 A variety of alternative learning formats is available, making higher education accessible throughout northern Idaho and eastern Washington.
 LCSC shares a place in the state’s higher education system with the University of Idaho (UI), Idaho State University (ISU), and Boise State University (BSU), which collaborate to offer an array of outstanding educational programs.
 The four institutions operate under a governing board appointed by Idaho’s governor.